Explore Science-first Philosophy

 30 Philosophers, Chapter 15: Augustine, Time, and War.

 Saint Augustine of Hippo was born in 354 CE in Roman North Africa, in what is now Algeria.
 Raised by a Christian mother and a pagan father, he spent his early years exploring rival ideas before converting to Christianity and eventually becoming bishop of Hippo.
-In your framework, Augustine matters because he stands at the crossroads of theology, philosophy, and lived human struggle.
+Augustine matters because he stands at the crossroads of theology, philosophy, and lived human struggle.
 In 30 Philosophers, his chapter is framed around time, eternity, and war, which fits him well.
 He was not just a church thinker.
 He was a builder of moral and metaphysical structure, trying to reconcile human suffering, divine order, and the realities of life in a collapsing world.

 Augustine’s Just War Theory is one of his most enduring contributions to situational ethics.
 He faced a hard question: if Christianity calls us toward love, peace, and neighborly duty, what do we do in a violent world where war still comes?
 Rather than take a total “just say no” stance against all war, Augustine chose a situational path.
 He argued that war might be justified under limited conditions, such as self-defense, right intent, legitimate authority, and the exhaustion of peaceful alternatives.
 He also argued that even when war begins, it must be morally restrained.
 Noncombatants should not be targeted, force should be proportional, and violence should be limited to what is necessary.
 In that sense, Augustine was trying to place a moral leash on one of humanity’s worst instincts.